In this article:

 When a child can sing “one two three four five” it doesn’t necessarily mean they’re able to tell which one is number one, two, or three.

 I have been reading some articles from an educational website, homeschooling mom’s blogs, or kids activities blog, and found this interesting stages of how a child learned to count.

 There are at least three phases of counting that children will learn.

 These are the basic to prepare them the foundation for the next higher math; addition and substraction.

 - Rote counting; counting in order, to say the numbers in sequence.

 - Number recognition.

-- Concept of quantity, with one-to-one correspondence: numerals with number of real objects.
+- Number sense, or concept of quantity, with one-to-one correspondence: numerals with group of real objects.

 Counting in Order.
 A.k.a Rote Counting